luco2018/Intel-HPC-Container/containers/lammps/README.md

 	$ singularity pull shub://intel/Intel-HPC-Container:lammps

-OR you can build an image using the base:
+OR you can build a writable image using the base:

-        $ sudo singularity build lammps.img shub://intel/Intel-HPC-Container:lammps
+        $ sudo singularity build --writable lammps.img shub://intel/Intel-HPC-Container:lammps
 ***
 ## Run lammps on single node: